blancusjh/geometrical-raytracer/README.md

 - `ellipse_depth5.py` – launches rays from one focus of an elliptical mirror and shows five internal reflections converging on the conjugate focus.
 - `cartesian_dioptrique_focus.py` – traces refraction through a single Cartesian dioptrique from object distance `z0` to image distance `zi`.
 - `cartesian_singlet_focus.py` – combines two matched Cartesian dioptriques into a stigmatic singlet, highlighting the object, intermediate, and final focal points.
 - `high_aperture_singlet.py` – fires a wide (≈40°) fan of rays into a thick Cartesian singlet so you can inspect non-paraxial behaviour.
+Try `Scene2DViewer(line_method="agg")` for anti-aliased segments.

 Execute an example with: